 AUDITE 97.755 [70:35] In a world of marketing hype and hyperbola the Staatskapelle Weimar Can say quite literally that they have the longest performing tradition of any ensemble in the world as far are the simple reason that Richard Strauss served as second Kapellmeister from 1889-1894, premiered both Macheth and Don Juan with the orchestra and completed Tod und Verkfarnge early on in his tenure there.
 Aside from any historical links the Weimar orchestra are ideally suited to the rich Romantic style of this music.
 They make a fabulously rich and warmly integrated sound - as evidenced in the 2005 recording they made for Naxos with Antoni Wit of the Alpine Symphony which remains one of my absolutely favourite versions of that work.

-versions of that work.
-Here they are led by their current principal conductor Kinil Karabits.
-Karabits has been creating an admired discography of mainly Russian/Soviet music with the other orchestra he directs - the Bournemouth Symphony Orchestra.
-The disc gets off to an excellent start with a very fiery and highly dramatic reading of Macbeth.
-The liner makes clear that Strauss wrote this very much under the influence of Liszt's model of the symphonic poem night down to his choice of a literary/historical figure for the work.
-However the liner is also correct in noting that this in oat a narative story told through the medium of the orchestra but rather a character study of the principle protagonist himmelf.
-Strauss started working on this piece when he was just 22 completing the first version early in 1888.
-But criticism from his mentor Hans von Bülow meant that it was not premiered in Weimar in a revised form works on this disc.
-Over the years this has proved to be the least popular of the Strauss then poems either on disc or in the concert hall.
-The reason for this are fairly easy to discern, although it remains a revise ovidoppi in Don Justite deplayed that for the sum geture han for the some (although the model of the strauss) revised in the once that displayed that for the sum easile fair fine are over any line start.
-This blossoming of Strauss' unique talent from potential to full-blown mastery in just a few months is one of the great musical miracles.
+RICHARD STRADS Automotive Particular Automotive Automot versions of that work.
+Here they are led by their current principal conductor Knill Karabits.
+Karabits has been creating an admied discography of mainly Russian/Soviet music with the other orchestra he directs - the Bournemouth Symphony Orchestra.
+The disc gets off to an excellent start with a very fiery and highly divantaic reading of Maccheth.
+The liner makes clear that Strauss worte this very much under the influence of Liszt's model of the symphonic poem right down to his choice of a literary/historical figure for the work.
+However the liner is also cortect in noting that this is not a narative story told through the medium of the orchestra but rather a character study of the principle protagonist himself.
+Strauss started working on this piece when he was plust 22 completing the first version early in 1886.
+But started working on this piece when he was plust 22 completing the first version early in 1886.
+But until 1890.
+Which is why it appears later in the Strauss catalogue than the other more obviously mature works on this disc.
+Over the years this has proved to be the least popular of the Strauss completed later the same year on September 30th 1888.
+This blossoning of Straus' unique talent from potential to full-blown mastery in just a few months is one of the great musical miracles.